Simulating Polynomial-Time Nondeterministic Turing Machines via Nondeterministic Turing Machines: Breaking the ``Relativization Barrier"

-\begin{proof} First, note that $\mathcal{P}^O=\mathcal{NP}^O$, thus we have ${\rm co}\mathcal{P}^O={\rm co}\mathcal{NP}^O$.
-Clearly, in this scenario, to separate $\mathcal{NP}^O$ from ${\rm co}\mathcal{NP}^O$ is equivalent to separating $\mathcal{P}^O$ from ${\rm co}\mathcal{P}^O$.
-Moreover, if the set of all ${\rm co}\mathcal{P}^O$ machines is not enumerable, then of course we can not apply simulation techniques.
-Thus, we assume that the set of ${\rm co}\mathcal{P}^O$ machines is enumerable, as the premise of the theorem states.
+\begin{proof} First note that $\mathcal{P}^O=\mathcal{NP}^O$; thus, ${\rm co}\mathcal{P}^O={\rm co}\mathcal{NP}^O$.
+Clearly, in this scenario, separating $\mathcal{NP}^O$ from ${\rm co}\mathcal{NP}^O$ is equivalent to separating $\mathcal{P}^O$ from ${\rm co}\mathcal{P}^O$.
+Moreover, if the set of all ${\rm co}\mathcal{P}^O$ machines is not enumerable, then of course we cannot apply simulation techniques.
+We therefore assume that the set of ${\rm co}\mathcal{P}^O$ machines is enumerable, as stated in the premise of the theorem.
 Since we have assumed that the set of all ${\rm co}\mathcal{P}^O$ machines is enumerable, the rest of the proof is similar to Remark \ref{remark4.1}.
 Namely, the simulation technique is unable to create a language not in ${\rm co}\mathcal{P}^O$ via a universal deterministic oracle Turing machine $U^O$, because a polynomial-time deterministic oracle Turing machine that works under the ``there exists no accepting path" condition is still a polynomial-time deterministic oracle Turing machine.
 In short, the ``there exists at least one accepting path" condition and the ``there exists no accepting path" condition for deterministic oracle Turing machines are symmetrical.
 Specifically, for an arbitrary deterministic oracle Turing machine $M^O$, if $M^O$ accepts the input $w$, then there is only one accepting path, and if $M^O$ rejects the input $w$, then there is also only one rejecting path.
-This is different from nondeterministic oracle Turing machines.
-If we apply the same techniques, i.e., the simulation techniques, to create a language not in ${\rm co}\mathcal{P}^O$, then the universal deterministic oracle Turing machine $U^O$ (it runs within time $O(n^k)$ for any $k\in\mathbb{N}_1$) needed to be constructed accepts the language $L(U^O)\in\mathcal{P}^O$ (the proof is similar to that of Theorem \ref{theorem6.4} below).
-But, by the symmetrical properties between the ``there exists at least one accepting path" condition and the ``there exists no accepting path" condition with respect to deterministic oracle Turing machines, we clearly have that $L(U^O)\in{\rm co}\mathcal{P}^O$.
-Thus, we are unable to claim that $L(U^O)\notin{\rm co}\mathcal{P}^O$. \end{proof}
+This differs from the situation for nondeterministic oracle Turing machines.
+If we apply the same techniques (i.e., simulation techniques) to create a language not in ${\rm co}\mathcal{P}^O$, then the universal deterministic oracle Turing machine $U^O$ (which runs within time $O(n^k)$ for any $k\in\mathbb{N}_1$) that must be constructed accepts the language $L(U^O)\in\mathcal{P}^O$ (the proof is similar to that of Theorem \ref{theorem6.4} below).
+But by the symmetrical properties of the ``there exists at least one accepting path" condition and the ``there exists no accepting path" condition with respect to deterministic oracle Turing machines, we clearly have $L(U^O)\in{\rm co}\mathcal{P}^O$.
+Thus we are unable to claim that $L(U^O)\notin{\rm co}\mathcal{P}^O$. \end{proof}